BernieO/calcardbackup/README.md

 ## About Option -g | -\-get-via-http

-:warning: This option is deprecated and not recommended anymore due to the necessity to give cleartext passwords in a separate file.
+:warning: This option is deprecated and not recommended anymore due to the necessity to give cleartext passwords in a separate file!
+It might be removed in a future version of *calcardbackup*.

 As its default, *calcardbackup* creates calendar and addressbook backups by fetching the according data directly from the database.
 However, if invoked with option `-g|--get-via-http`, *calcardbackup* is using the legacy method of backing up addressbooks and calendars by downloading the according files from the ownCloud/Nextcloud webinterface.
 Thus, a file with usernames and passwords is necessary, passed to the script via option `-u|--usersfile`.